 Homelessness in Rockford

 Homelessness in America, including here in Rockford, IL, has been a growing phenomenon since the 1980s.
 It has proven to be a difficult problem to solve on both a national and local scale.
-In fact, while many state officials, social aid organizations, and institutions have taken the lead to address homelessness head on, over 500,000 people are still living without a home to go to at night.
+In fact, while many state officials, social aid organizations, and institutions have taken the lead to address homelessness head-on, over 1,000,000 people are still living without a home to go to at night.
 Luckily, there are national programs and resources in place to help curb the issue of homelessness.
 However, it is on a community level that we are truly able to combat the problem.
-Nothing has the same impact as a passionate community fighting for the betterment its people.
+Nothing has the same impact as a passionate community fighting for the betterment of its people.

 Research and Data